sellisttg/AVP/readme.md

 ###m.
 Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used;
 ###n.
 Developed automated unit tests for their code;
 Automated unit tests are developed to validate the return types and verify that the controllers return what is expected.
-An example of unity test outputs can be found here (https://cloud.githubusercontent.com/assets/23264395/23348944/a984b308-fc63-11e6-880f-4692cd0fd90a.png "View".
-An example of our embedded tests can be viewed here: [NEED CODE]
+An example of unity test [outputs link](https://cloud.githubusercontent.com/assets/23264395/23348944/a984b308-fc63-11e6-880f-4692cd0fd90a.png).
+An example of our embedded [unit test for sprint 1 link](https://cloud.githubusercontent.com/assets/23264395/23374564/af400470-fcd9-11e6-89b6-4aa6e9795a0f.png)
 ###o.
 Setup  or  used  a  continuous  integration  system  to  automate  the  running  of  tests  and  continuously deployed their code to their IaaS or PaaS provider;
 ###p.
 Setup or used configuration management;
 ###q.
 Setup or used continuous monitoring;